 Added by Jake Holman Jr. on January 4, 2012 at 2:00pm — No Comments

 Revolvers, reliable and rugged.
 Essentially reaching their peak of development within the first 20 years of the first viable model, revolvers of the early 19th century through ones created of light-weight composites are pretty much identical.
 Except for one notable exception.

-In the waning years of the 19th…Continue
+In the waning years of the 19th century Russia pistol designers saw the reliability of the…Continue

 Flamethrowers are gruesome, horrific weapons.
 All weapons can be deadly, but rare is the infernal device that achieves horror by its appearance on the battlefield.
 One such flamethrower was the Lanciafiamme modello 35, the Italian fire weapon of World War II.